RhizopusStolonifer/spotify_list/README.md

 # Spotify List
-This is something I made for Simone and I's joint Spotify playlist for the 2025 prom.
+This is something I made for a friend and I's joint Spotify playlist for the 2025 prom.
 It updates a list with all the songs from the playlist when run.
 ## Instructions
 1. Download the source code (.zip).
 2. Extract the downloaded .zip file.